simple-icons/simple-icons-font/README.md

 ```

 ## Usage

-> :information_source: We ask that all users read our [legal disclaimer](https://github.com/simple-icons/simple-icons/blob/master/DISCLAIMER.md) before using icons from Simple Icons.

 Use any of the icons available in simple-icons by adding the following classes to a node in your HTML.
 Use the `si--color` class to apply the brand's color to the icon.